peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public override bool Equals(
         object obj);

  Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision decimal number.
-Not-a-number values are considered equal if the rest of their properties are equal.
+Not-a-number values are considered equal if the rest of their properties are equal.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>obj</i>: The parameter  <i>obj</i>
  is an arbitrary object.

 <b>Return Value:</b>

- `true`  if the objects are equal; otherwise, `false`  .
+ `true` true if the objects are equal; otherwise,  `false` false .

 <a id="Equals_PeterO_Numbers_EDecimal"></a>
 ### Equals